IKIM-Essen/ClusterDocs/docs/reference/users-groups-projects.md

 membership.
 Do not change the user's primary group merely to grant access to project data.
 For practical permission and sharing procedures, continue with [How to share data safely](data-sharing.md).

+## What belongs to the project

+A project is more than a folder.
+It is the common boundary for:

+- the named people allowed to work together;
+- shared project storage and data-transfer access;
+- an approved Samba share used by a registered Lab-network instrument or acquisition computer;
+- a future optional protected vhost when the service is released; and
+- the decision to prepare an approved archive set for the future Coscine flow.

+Each future vhost will belong to one project and check individual identity plus project membership.
+Do not plan one catch-all vhost for unrelated projects.
+Coscine archival is a later, reviewed lifecycle step; the RCC-to-Coscine route is not yet released and is not a live self-service transfer.